francescor/swarm/README.md

 ```

 # Storage
-In a Proxmox host, create 3 swarm nodes with
+In a Proxmox host, create one NFS server with

 ```
+# IP will be: 10.10.10.210
 ./create_nfs_server_vm.sh 210
 ```

 # Wireguard for the swarm

-The NFS server is also the gateway for all swarm nodes, since it is a wireguard peers
+The NFS server is also serve as the gateway for all swarm nodes: a wireguard peers
 to a VPN wireguard provider (mullvad).

 Firewall traffic to the internet for swarm nodes use the NFS/Wireguard gw

 # Swarm nodes

 In a Proxmox host, create 3 swarm nodes with

 ```